 Those in Need

 According to the latest count there are over 850 homeless persons that choose to sleep outside in Toronto each night.
-Every year, Project Winter Survival distributes survival kits to over 150 frontline social service agencies and outreach programs; the survival kits are given to Toronto’s homeless population.
+Every year, Project Winter Survival distributes survival kits to close to 200 frontline social service agencies and outreach programs; the survival kits are given to Toronto’s homeless population.
 Project Winter Survival does not directly hand out survival kits to individual homeless people; instead we donate them to the true experts — agencies and outreach people – who often use them as communication tools to start conversations so that they can help the homeless.
 Ultimately, their goal is to drive these conversations toward encouraging homeless people to seek refuge in shelters, but the survival kits are available to those who are reluctant to take that step.